 Growing up in a multicultural family in a small Texas town, Ebony Rose wasn’t sure where she fit in.
-Today, she’s found her place at TCU as director of student organizations.
-Ebony helps Horned Frogs speak confidently about themselves and bridge cultural differences with others through programs like Intentional Dialogue Training.
+Today, she’s found her place at TCU.
+In her former role in student affairs and her new role as senior learning & development consultant in human resources, Ebony helps Horned Frogs speak confidently about themselves and… Read more »

 The thrill of college football and other Big 12 sports makes TCU’s athletic experience unforgettable, but it takes a lot of work to make sure game day goes off without a hitch.
 Meet Sassan Sahba, the man who makes it all look easy.

 Abbey Widick loves being involved.
 Since coming to TCU, she’s been part of Frog Camp, study abroad, her sorority and the Chancellor’s Leadership Program.
 Abbey is dedicated to championing social issues and representing the voices of her fellow students through her leadership role in Student Government.